Impact of the COVID-19 pandemic on the meat industry in the United States: Impact on food supply

 According to the Daily Livestock Report published by Steiner Consulting, slaughter of cattle in the United States declined 19% in the second and third weeks of April 2020 compared to the same period in 2019.
-According to a report by Bloomberg News on April 23, "Combined pork, beef and poultry supplies in cold-storage facilities now stand equal to roughly two weeks of total American meat production.
-With most plant shutdowns lasting about 14 days for safety reasons, that raises the potential for deficits."
-In the same report, Dennis Smith of Archer Financial Services, a subsidiary of Archer Daniels Midland, predicted that "Meat shortages will be occurring two weeks from now in the retail outlets," adding that "There is simply no spot pork available.
-The big box stores will get their needs met, many others will not."
+According to a report by Bloomberg News on April 23, cold-storage facilities in the country only had enough supply to cover production for another two weeks, and with most plant shutdowns lasting at least that long, shortages would be inevitable.

 On May 4, Tyson Foods informed its investors that U.S. pork production had declined 50%.
 The same day, Costco announced restrictions on sales of fresh meat, limiting customers to purchasing no more than three items among poultry, beef and pork products.
 Grocery store chains Kroger and Wegmans imposed similar restrictions on customer meat purchases.
 Other regional grocery store chains such as Price Chopper Supermarkets and Tops Friendly Markets followed suit in restricting meat purchases.
 By May 5, Wendy's had stopped serving beef hamburgers at about 20% of its 5,500 U.S. restaurants.
 The company only uses fresh but not frozen ground beef, and the shortages were concentrated in states located near where major beef processing plants had closed.
 Some locations were posting locally printed signs encouraging customers to buy chicken sandwiches instead.
-The company said "some of our menu items may be temporarily limited at some restaurants."
 The production of prepared foods was also impacted.

-The Guardian reported on April 29, 2020, that two million farm animals had been culled as a result of the meat plant closures.
-As of May 19, 2020, 10 million hens have been culled, and around the same number of pigs were scheduled to be culled by September.
+The Guardian reported on April 29 that two million farm animals had been culled as a result of the meat plant closures.
+As of May 19, 10 million hens had been culled, and around the same number of pigs were scheduled to be culled by September.

 In April 2020, beef and pork production was reduced by more than a third.
 For the week ending May 30, pork production was down 6% year-on-year.

 Culling techniques and concern over animal welfare

-Methods of culling include gassing, suffocation, drowning, shooting, anaesthetic overdose, "blunt force trauma" and "ventilation shutdown" (VSD), which animal welfare groups have criticized as inhumane.

-The technique of VSD was endorsed by the American Association of Swine Veterinarians (AASV), who referenced a document issued by the American Veterinary Medical Association (AVMA) titled AVMA Guidelines for the Depopulation of Animals.
-This document endorses the use of VSD, as a last resort, particularly in connection with the humane objective of sparing diseased animals from further suffering:
+Methods of culling included gassing, suffocation, drowning, shooting, anaesthetic overdose, "blunt force trauma" and ventilation shutdown (VSD), which animal welfare groups have criticized as inhumane.
+The technique of VSD was endorsed by the American Association of Swine Veterinarians (AASV), and guidelines for the method have been issued by the American Veterinary Medical Association (AVMA).
+Evidence of substandard VSD culling was found at some farms.